KartikeySinghal/IntroToIM/September22/README.md

 What I found interesting was how sensitive loops can be.
 I was playing around with the for loop that regulated the "tails" of the rectangles.
 And a slight change of that value from 1 to 1.1 resulted in gaps between that tail.
 I didn't realise that even that difference of 0.1 can have such an impact due to being added over time

+A difficulty I had was that I was trying to keep the background constant for 60 frames and then generate a new colour after each minute passes by in the system clock